marcelcastrobr/AWS_solution_architect/application/SQS.markdown

 ## SQS Types:

 ### SQS Standard Queue
-- More than one message might be delivery out of order.
+- More than one message might be delivered out of order.
 - Best effort ordering

 ### SQS FIFO Queue